Something is awakening….

 During this exploration, we’ll breathe freshness into the themes stated below, challenge stale, outdated notions, and as always with my work, encourage a socio-political look into the texts we explore.

-If you decide to take this journey with me, I strongly encourage you to leave any preconceptions you may have had about the witch at the door!
+If you decide to take this journey with me, I strongly encourage you to leave any preconceptions you may have had about the witch at the door.

 “Poetry and magic share a curious history, since shamans and priests of ancient times would chant verses and incantations as part of their rituals designed to heal the sick, influence the weather, or appeal to the gods.
 So we might even say there is something peculiarly ‘magical’ about poetry”